slime3000fly/devops_project/Readme.md

 4. Run bash script
      ```shell
     bash RUN.bash
+5. Enter the password for Ansible Vault when needed
-5. To connect to the page, open a web browser and enter:
+6. To connect to the page, open a web browser and enter:
     ```shell
     http://YOUR_MACHINE_IP